your5e/5e-srd-markdown/dnd/51/obsidian_vault/magic_items/uncommon/elemental_gem.md

 _Wondrous item, uncommon_

 This gem contains a mote of elemental energy.
-When you use an action to break the gem, an elemental is summoned as if you had cast the _Conjure Elemental_ spell, and the gem's magic is lost.
+When you use an action to break the gem, an elemental is summoned as if you had cast the [[conjure_elemental|Conjure Elemental]] spell, and the gem's magic is lost.
 The type of gem determines the elemental summoned by the spell.

 | Gem            | Summoned Elemental   |
 |----------------|----------------------|